Dispersive analysis of $\mathbf\eta \rightarrow 3 \pi$: Isospin breaking corrections

-The deformation of the trivial map $s=s_c$ needed to preserve the boundary is measured by the coefficients $p_c$, $q_c$, which are proportional to $M_{\pi^+}-M_{\pi^0}$.
+{ { }} The deformation of the trivial map $s=s_c$ needed to preserve the boundary is measured by the coefficients $p_c$, $q_c$, which are proportional to $M_{\pi^+}-M_{\pi^0}$.
 This difference is dominated almost totally by the self-energy of the charged pion.
 Numerically, the deformation is small throughout the physical region: The difference between $s_c$ and $s$ reaches the maximum at the upper end of the range of interest and amounts to 2.2\,\% there, but this suffices to ensure that the lines $s=4M_\pi^2$, $t=4M_\pi^2$ and $u=4M_\pi^2$, where the amplitude is singular, do not enter the physical region.
 Note that the map is fully specified by the meson masses -- in this sense, the deformation of phase space discussed in the present section represents a purely kinematic effect.
 As will be shown in the next section, the full modification brought about by isospin breaking at one loop includes a second, qualitatively different contribution that is approximately constant over phase space.
-Hence it affects the Dalitz plot distribution only little, but has an important effect on the rate of the decay.

-The extension to the decay $\eta\to 3\pi^0$ meets with a technical problem: The map obtained by applying the above construction to the corresponding transition amplitude does take the physical region of the neutral Dalitz plot onto the isospin symmetric one, but does not respect Bose statistics, because it does not treat $s$ on equal footing with $t$ and $u$.
+Hence it affects the Dalitz plot distribution only little, but has an important effect on the rate of the decay. \\ \\ The extension to the decay $\eta\to 3\pi^0$ meets with a technical problem: The map obtained by applying the above construction to the corresponding transition amplitude does take the physical region of the neutral Dalitz plot onto the isospin symmetric one, but does not respect Bose statistics, because it does not treat $s$ on equal footing with $t$ and $u$.
 As shown in Appendix~\ref{sec:Kinematic map neutral channel}, this shortcoming is easily cured -- the kinematic map specified in~\eqref{eq:fgneutral}--\eqref{eq:Mntilde} does preserve the symmetry under exchange of $s$, $t$and $u$ as well as the boundary and the center of the physical region.
 In the following, we use this map to analyze isospin breaking effects in the neutral channel.